JoseRoca/WinFBX/docs/Windows Procedures.md

 ```
 FUNCTION AfxExtractResourceToFile (BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING, _
-   BYREF wszFileName AS WSTRING, BYVAL pResourceType AS LPWSTR) AS STRING
+   BYREF wszFileName AS WSTRING, BYVAL pResourceType AS LPWSTR = RT_RCDATA) AS STRING
 ```

 | Parameter  | Description |